Fragments

 chose hues and fancies and favours.

-When we did things with all five senses and toes
+When we did things with all five senses

 and Amazon was a place far away.